GEMINI-Medicine/Rgemini/articles/plotting_data_exploration.md

 as a `list` to specify additional attributes, such as:

-- **Variable class:** For example, discharge disposition is of type `numeric` in “ipadmdad”.
+- **Variable class:** For example, discharge disposition is of type `numeric` in “admdad”.
 However, in reality, discharge disposition is a categorical variable so users can specify `class = "character"` to create a more appropriate plot.
 - **Sorting by frequency (*for categorical variables*):** Categories can be sorted according to the frequency of each category level.
 In the